 Graphic: European oil companies - share of global consumption - here.jpg

 Many climate ambitions among oil majors relate to results three decades into the future and depend on carbon offsets, whose availability is finite, and carbon capture and storage, a technology not currently deployed at commercial scale.

-And what does this mean, say, for the carbon footprint of a car driver at petrol station?
+What does this mean, say, for the carbon footprint of a car driver at a petrol station?